 In the core curriculum pupil assessment is divided into two types: assessment during the studies and final assessment.
-The general principles of assessment are followed in both.
+The general principles of assessment are followed in both types.
 These principles are given in the national core curriculum.

 At the end of each school year pupils are given a report.
-After completing the basic education syllabus the pupil is given a basic education certificate.
+After completing the comprehensive school education syllabus the pupil is given a comprehensive school education certificate.

 For assessment of pupils studying according to an individualised syllabus in one or more subjects, see Chapter 12.2.